Choosing a Delay Analysis Method in Construction Projects

 February 27, 2021

-Whether you need to support a claim or facilitate dispute resolution, delay analysis is an important process.
-Delay analysis quantifies the impact a delay has on a construction project.
+Whether you need to support a claim or facilitate dispute resolution, delay analysis in construction is an important process.
+Construction delay claim analysis quantifies and substantiates the impact a delay has on a project.
 It enables contractors or owners to identify what went wrong in a project timeline, how it affected project progression, and which party is responsible for a claim.
-A delay analysis can clarify a claim and help the affected parties negotiate a fair resolution.

-Carefully selecting a delay analysis method helps to ensure the assessment is the most practical and timely option for a specific project.
+Carefully selecting a delay analysis method helps to ensure the assessment is the most practical and timely option for a given project.
+A technique that suits the specific situation will also be better able to stand up to the highest levels of scrutiny.

 Several factors must be considered when selecting a delay analysis methodology: